jake-orielly/Hack_UMass/README.md

 3. Spawn rate increases as time passes

-Can't go through platforms/enemies in any way, shape, or form Only way to die is by hitting the bottom.
+Can't go through platforms/enemies in any way, shape, or form Only ways to die are by hitting the bottom or a spike.
 (Requires a reset button) Jump has a max time (1 second?
 0.5 second?).
 If jump key hasn't been released, gravity starts then Potential double jump?
 (Counter for jump = 1.
 Set to 0 if jump is released then pressed again) Blocks come flying at you (more and more later on).
 Same collision as platforms/enemies.